nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - deadline of 29 February 2020 midnight
 - URL for the team repository
 - Coding in Greenwich as the description
-- 2 tags "challenging" and "hell".
+- 2 tags "challenging" and "hell"

 ### Delete a project from the catalogue `delete `

-Deletes a project and all associated information from the project catalogue
+Deletes a project and all associated information from the project catalogue.

 Format: `delete (INDEX) `
-- Deletes the project at the specified INDEX.
+- Deletes the project at the specified INDEX
-- The index refers to the index number shown in the displayed project list.
+- The index refers to the index number shown in the displayed project list
 - The index must be a positive integer 1, 2, 3, …​

 Examples: `delete 2` deletes the second project from the catalogue.